As I travelled around the world with Master 12 in 2019, we met lots of people who taught us lots of things and who also

-Since we have returned we have been asked lots more questions… so I thought I would write them all down with my answers.
+Since we have returned we have been asked lots more questions about our family gap year … so I thought I would write them all down with my answers.
 Here is what we learnt that was not inside a classroom last year.
 Its about a 3 minute read (unless you linger longer on the photos!) 😉

 Which countries did you visit?